STFleming/EmSys_Lab2/README.md

 Use timer generated interrupts to see how bad you can make the execution time of ``dotProduct()`` vary.
 The aim is to try and get the highest variance posible.

+* I would try adding between 1 and 3 timers
+* Attempt to vary the frequency at which they interrupt
+* Change the amount of work that each interrupt is doing in their ISRs

-# Question 6: Modify the dotProduct code such that it will have more deterministic execution time in the presence of timer interrupts.
+# Question 6: More deterministic `dotProduct()`

+Modify the body of the ``dotProduct()`` function so that it will have more deterministic execution time in the presence of timer interrupts oyu introduces in Question 5.
+Document and evaluate your changes.

 ---------------------------------------------------------